 &= p^2. & \text{(same reasoning as } P(E|L) \text{)}

-Plugging these values back into our earlier Law of Total Probability computation, we find that \[p = \frac{1}{3} + \frac{1}{3}p + \frac{1}{3}p^2,\] so the solution \(p\) must satisfy the polynomial equation \[\frac{1}{3}p^2 - \frac{2}{3}p + \frac{1}{3} = 0.\] This equation has two solutions, \(p = -2\) and \(p=1\).
-We know that \(p\) must be between zero and one because it is a probability, and therefore \(p=1\) must be the correct answer.
-The amoeba population will die out with probability one!
+Substituting these values back into our earlier Law of Total Probability computation, we find that \[p = \frac{1}{3} + \frac{1}{3}p + \frac{1}{3}p^2,\] so the solution \(p\) must satisfy the equation \[\frac{1}{3}p^2 - \frac{2}{3}p + \frac{1}{3} = 0.\] This quadratic equation has two solutions, \(p = -2\) and \(p=1\).
+Since \(p\) is a probability and must be between zero and one, \(p=1\) must be the correct answer.
+This amoeba population will eventually go extinct!

 Note on formally computing \(P(E|L)\)

-Our computation of \(P(E|L)\) (and therefore also \(P(E|S)\)) was a little more informal than usual.
-We didn’t apply the definition of conditional probability (Definition 5.1) like we typically do, and instead said that \(P(E|L)\) should equal \(P(E)\) based on intuitive arguments.
+Our computation of \(P(E|L)\) (and therefore also \(P(E|S)\)) is a little more informal than usual.
+We did not apply the definition of conditional probability (Definition 5.1) like we typically do, and instead said that \(P(E|L)\) should equal \(P(E)\) based on intuitive arguments.
 In such recursive problems, justifying things more formally is tricky and beyond the scope of this book.
-Arguments like the one we presented are sufficient for our sake, and they’ll get you the right answer!
+Arguments like the one we presented are sufficient for our sake, and they will get you the right answer!

 Black